 WPForms is really easy for a beginner to use.
-That’s why WPForms Lite is used on 3+ million websites:
+That’s why WPForms Lite is used on 6+ million websites.

 Is WPForms Worth It?

 As your business or nonprofit grows, you’ll likely want to do more with your forms.
-That’s when upgrading to a paid version makes sense.
+That’s when upgrading to a paid license makes sense.

-The paid version of WPForms is worth it because it lets you grow your business in lots of new ways.
+The paid version of WPForms is the best online form builder because it lets you grow your business in lots of new ways.

 You can build forms to:

-- Increase sales – Collect payments securely with Stripe, PayPal, and Authorize.Net to get more income streams from your website.
+- Increase sales: Collect payments securely with Stripe, PayPal, Square, and Authorize.Net to get more income streams from your website.

-- Save time – Use WPForms integrations to automatically send data to other services, and save your entries in WordPress for faster management.
+- Save time: Use WPForms integrations to automatically send data to other services.
+You can also save form entries in WordPress.

-- Build marketing campaigns – Send form entries to services like Mailchimp, AWeber, Mautic, and Drip.
+- Build marketing campaigns: Send form entries to services like Mailchimp, AWeber, Mautic, MailerLite, Drip, and more.

-- Create surveys reports – Use the unique reporting features in WPForms to create beautiful reports from your surveys and print your entries to PDF.
+- Create surveys and reports: Use the unique reporting features in WPForms to create beautiful reports from your surveys and print your entries to PDF.

-If any of these things would help your business or nonprofit to grow, that’s a good sign that a paid subscription to WPForms is worth it.
+If any of these functionalities would help your business or nonprofit to grow, that’s a good sign that a paid subscription to WPForms is worth it.

-We know you have tons of choice.
+We know you have tons of choices.
 So we’ve worked hard to make sure that WPForms is easy and powerful.
 The form builder is the most important part of that.

 How the WPForms Editor Works